Jakob-Sarmiento/amazon-fashion-sales-eda-analysis/README.md

 ## Business Strategies and Recommendations (Preview)

 - **Pricing** - Sellers on Amazon should prioritize low to mid end prices, considering most fashion products are not high-end on Amazon, in terms of pricing.
-- **Prioritization** - Companies selling bags should use Amazon as one of their main channels, as bags are highly and consistently rated on Amazon.
+- **Prioritization** - Companies selling bags should prioritize Amazon as one of their main channels, as bags are highly and consistently rated on Amazon.

 ---